cloudwego/cloudwego.github.io/content/en/blog/news/kitex_perf_optimize_practices/index.md

 - In large data package scenario, the performance of non-serialization is better.
 When processing packages larger than 4K, the performance of non-serialization is 7%-40% better compared with "FastWrite/FastRead".

 ## Postscript
 Hope the above sharing can be helpful to the community.
 At the same time, we are trying to share memory-based IPC, io_uring, TCP zero copy, RDMA, etc., to better improve Kitex performance.
-And we will also focus on optimizing the communication scenarios of the same device and container.
+And we will also focus on improving the communication scenarios of the same device and container.
 Welcome to join us and contribute to Go ecology together!

 ## Reference
 - https://github.com/alecthomas/go_serialization_benchmarks